frank-f-trafton/prod_ui_wip/README.md

 # ProdUI

-ProdUI is a (not yet finished) user interface library for the LÖVE Framework.
+ProdUI is a user interface library for the LÖVE Framework.

-The repo is currently not functional; I had been working on it locally (without Git), and I am now in the process of reviewing the code before I copy it over.
-I plan to have it bootable with LÖVE 11.4, 11.5 and 12.0-dev before the end of November 2023 (though it won't be ready for proper games and such).
-As of October, it looks like this:
+## Status

+ProdUI is currently unfinished.
+As there will most definitely be breaking changes between now and the 1.0 release, it is not recommended for general use at this time.
+(It should run with LÖVE 11.4 and 12.0-development if you want to take a look, though.)

+As of October 2023, it looks like this:

 ![prod_ui_pic_2023-10-31](https://github.com/rabbitboots/prod_ui_wip/assets/23288188/cc5fc615-0ed6-453c-909c-738721e717a3)